 Work and benefit records

-These records are kept by the Department for Work and Pensions (DWP) and Her Majesty’s Revenue and Customs (HMRC).
+These records are kept by Her Majesty’s Revenue and Customs (HMRC) and the Department for Work and Pensions (DWP), or the Department of Social Security (DSS) in Northern Ireland.
 These records can include:

 Police and criminal justice records

-You will have been sent information in the post ahead of your appointment, in the Adding other information about you booklet.
+You will have been sent information about this in the post ahead of your appointment, in the Adding other information about you booklet.

 We learn a lot about your lives from the questions we ask in the surveys, but adding extra information from administrative records helps us to build a more complete picture of your life.